bhoomishrini17/PROJECTS/README.md

 # PROJECTS
-DBMS
+DBMS AND MAD
-this zip file contains online examination project
+This file contains online examination project and keepNote app